dineshmatta/deliverybot-example/README.md

 1. Click the "Use this template" button to create a new fork of this repository.

-2. Install [deliverybot](https://github.com/apps/deliverybot) on the new repo.
+2. Install [deliverybot](https://github.com/apps/deliverybot) on the new repo.test

 3. Push a commit to your new fork and watch the example workflows kick off!